gemini64/a1-llm/README.md

 options:
   -h, --help            show this help message and exit -c CONSTRAINTS, --constraints CONSTRAINTS
-                        a plain-text file containing the linguistics constraints to paraphrase against -l LABEL, --label LABEL
+                        a plain-text file containing the linguistic constraints to follow when paraphrasing -l LABEL, --label LABEL
                         (optional) the label of the column that contains input data -o OUTPUT, --output OUTPUT